 TIRED OF LIFE

-Distraught, James and Emma entered into a rather morbid folie à deux, and decided that if they could not be together in life then they would die together, which would serve their families right.
+James and Emma were distraught, and they entered into a rather morbid folie à deux, deciding that if they could not be together in life then they would die together, which would serve their families right.
 It all sounds somewhat melodramatic, given that they were both old enough to marry without parental consent.
 But who has ever truly understood the workings of the human heart?

 Preparing for the end Emma wrote her father a letter, which was posted on Thursday the 4th of May:

 I am tired of my life.
 James and I have agreed to die together, and if you want to see any more of us you will find us in Clapham-Common pond, as you do not like him.
 I do.

 So I thought it was the best thing we could do.